-Is the state going to investigate these situations or get involved somehow?
+Is the State going to investigate these situations or get involved somehow?

-No. As long as the process is followed, and there is no reason to believe that the adult who is unable to consent is in any danger or risk of harm, there is no reason for state agency involvement; and presumably, if a patient is in a health care facility/ environment, there is no expected danger or risk of harm.
-However, to ensure that there is follow-up for the benefit of the adult who is not able to consent, at the same time as issuing the order, the court will send a copy 7 of the order to the commissioner of the department of public health.
+No. As long as the process is followed, and there is no reason to believe that the adult who is unable to consent is in any danger or risk of harm, there is no reason for state agency involvement.
+However, to insure that there is follow-up for the benefit of the adult who is not able to consent, at the same time as issuing the order, the court will send a copy of the order to the Commissioner of the Department of Community Health.

-Does this law have anything to do with a resident's rights concerning transfer, admission or discharge from nursing homes or personal care homes?
+Does this law have anything to do with a resident 's rights concerning transfer, admission or discharge from nursing homes or personal care homes?